A. Company Overview

 - Mobile payment services

-We are committed to provide innovative, affordable and customer friendly services that enable people to connect and communicate or transact in a seamless manner.
+ACL Mobile Private Limited is committed to provide innovative, affordable and customer friendly services that enable people to connect and communicate or transact in a seamless manner.
 The services are provided to the customers (enterprises) which are located not only in India but outside India as well.
 It aims to lead the path not only through products and services, but also via sustainability and CSR initiatives.
-We remain committed to act responsibly and ethically to maintain the trust of its customers, its employees and other stakeholders.
+ACL Mobile Private Limited remains committed to act responsibly and ethically to maintain the trust of its customers, its employees and other stakeholders.

 B. CSR Programs

-Our programs/projects areas shall be aligned with the national development priorities and the needs of the communities and will be in sync with schedule VII of Section 135 of the companies Act 2013.
+ACL Mobile Private Limited’s programs/projects areas shall be aligned with the national development priorities and the needs of the communities and will be in sync with schedule VII of Section 135 of the companies Act 2013.
 In all our CSR programs, we shall encourage use of mobile technology, employee volunteerism, partnerships and innovations.
-Our endeavor is to have long term CSR programs or projects.
+ACL Mobile endeavors to have long term CSR programs or projects.

 • Support for promotion of education of all kinds (school education, technical, higher, vocational and adult education), to all ages and in various forms, with a focus on vulnerable and under-privileged, particularly for the girl child.